coderleonardo/deploy_with_AWS_lambda_dynamo_APIGateway/README.md

 To build our image we need to run ```docker build -t aws-example .```

-After all this, we already to go to the AWS Console and prepare our environment to deploy our model.
+After all this, we can go to the AWS Console and prepare our environment to deploy our model.

 ## Working in the AWS Cloud